multiversx/mx-chain-scripts/README.md

 	[GET NODE LOGS]
 		#creates a tar.gz file containing the node logs
 		./script.sh get_logs

+	[BENCHMARK]
+		#runs the performance assessment tool and creates a CSV containing the results.
+		./script.sh benchmark

 	[VERSION]
 		#Outputs the current version of the scripts
 		./script.sh version